sourmash-bio/sourmash/doc/sourmash-internals.md

 sourmash prefers identifiers to be the first space-separated token in the signature name.
-This token can contain any alphanumeric letters other than space (@@ctb check me), and should contain at most one period.
+This token can contain any alphanumeric letters other than space, and should contain at most one period.
 The version of the identifier will be the component after the period.

 So, for example, for a signature name of